questionmark/qm-oap-docs/docs/_sources/deliveryodata/feeds.txt

     :method GET: feed is read only
     :filter ID: primary key

+    $orderby is *not* supported.

     An auxiliary feed to :od:feed:`AssessmentSnapshots` which contains the raw XML data describing the snapshot.
 Values are normally obtained by navigation from the associated
     :od:type:`deliveryodata.AssessmentSnapshot` rather than directly.

-..  od:feed::   Attempts Attempt
+..  od:feed::   AttemptLists AttemptList

+    .. versionadded:: OnDemand 2016.09

-    :method GET: reading attempt entities
+    :method GET: reading attempt list entities
-    :method POST: creating attempt entities
+    :method POST: creating attempt list entities
     :filter ID: primary key
-    :expand AnswerUpload: expands the optional associated AnswerUpload
+    :filter ExternalAttemptListID: external reference
-    :expand AttemptList: expands the optional associated AttemptList
+    :expand Attempts: expands the associated Attempts
-    :expand AttemptMetadata: expands the optional metadata
-    :expand MonitoringType: expands the optional MonitoringType
-    :expand Result: expands the optional Result

-    The Attempts feed contains an entry for each attempt at an assessment.
-Attempts represent the authority to take a test and link to a specific participant, a specific assessment and (sometimes) a specific snapshot.
-There are also properties that can be used to control the security of the test.

-    The attempt flow is a relatively new way of providing access to launch tests through the APIs.
-Currently only used for specialist use cases such as online proctoring and printing and scanning the scope of the Attempts feed is gradually widening to provide a general platform for use by external systems that maintain their own business rules.
+    $orderby is *not* supported.

+    The AttemptLists feed supports the arbitrary grouping of attempts allowing a pre-defined group of attempts to be managed by a single proctor or external business process.

 ..  od:feed::   AttemptMetadata AttemptMetadata

     :method GET: reading attempt metadata key-value pairs
     :method POST: creating attempt metadata key-value pairs
     :filter ID: primary key
+    :filter AttemptID: associated attempt
     :expand Attempt: expands the associated Attempt

+    $orderby is *not* supported.

     The attempt metadata feed allows arbitrary metadata to be associated with an attempt.
 Although entities can be created and accessed